nihelutm/www-chapter-tunisia/index.md

 ###  Event/meeting TICKETS!
-All future events/meetings are free to attend for both members and non-members of OWASP and are open to anyone interested in application security and cyber security.
-Please note that you MUST REGISTER to book your place and get a ticket to be admitted to the event - your name will be checked against the guest list.
+All events/meetings are free to attend for both members and non-members of OWASP and are open to anyone interested in application security and cyber security.
+Please note that for our future events, you MUST REGISTER to book your place and get a ticket to be admitted to the event - your name will be checked against the guest list.
 Please note that generally the space are limited, so please only book tickets if you are able to attend!

 ###  Current/Next Actions